larammerce/docs/8.x/theme-development/helpers.md

 ```php
 function customer_need_list_exist(Product $product): bool
 ```
-If the customer is logged in, the function checks if the given product is in the needlist.
-If the customer is not logged in, false returns.
+Check if the logged in user has given product in their Needlist. false will be return if the user is not logged in.

 ```php
   <p>this customer {{customer_need_list_exist(\App\Models\Product::find(100)) ? "has":"has not"}} the product with id '100' in his need list.</p>